Get ready to wow everyone with the best hot fudge sauce ever. Seriously.

 The ingredient list is actually relatively long, but the process is pretty straightforward.
 Here’s what you’ll need:

-• salt: enhances the flavor and counteracts any bitterness from the cocoa powder
+• salt: Enhances flavors and balances bitterness from cocoa powder.

-• semi-sweet or bittersweet chocolate: adds additional chocolate flavor plus some cocoa butter for body
+• semi-sweet or bittersweet chocolate: Adds extra chocolate flavor and cocoa butter for body.

 How to Make Hot Fudge